 The proposed building is conceived as simple blocks of accommodation either side of a circulation core.
 The blocks have been ‘pushed and pulled’ to suit the internal layout and articulate the central entrance, which breaks up the massing of the building.
 The First floor over sails the ground floor accommodation providing natural shelter to the entrance.
-Furthermore great care has been taken to pull the building line away from the adjacent properties improving on the current situation.

 The new fabric is designed to exceed current building regulations and on site renewables will be incorporated to reduce the carbon emissions further.
 In addition, the use of a green roof, solid floors, masonry walls, windows with deep reveals and high levels of insulation will provide thermal mass to assist in ensuring there will be no need for artificial cooling.